venam/adsuck-hosts-experimentation/README.md

 Or directly from this repo.

 ####The testing idea
-I intend to block a huge list of fishy website and unblock bit ny bit what I really need.
+I intend to block a huge list of fishy websites and unblock bit ny bit what I really need.